 A fatal flaw

-Just about all meeting evaluations are elicited within a few days of the session experience.
+Traditional meeting evaluations are unreliable.
+We obtain them within a few days of the session experience.
 All such short-term evaluations of a meeting or conference session possess a fatal flaw.
 They tell you nothing about the long-term effects of the session.

 What is the purpose of a meeting?
 Unless we’re talking about special events, which are about transitory celebrations and entertainment (nothing wrong with these, but not what I’m focusing on here), isn’t the core purpose of a meeting to create useful long-term change?
 Learning that can be applied productively in the future, connections that last and reward, communities that grow and develop new activities and purpose—these are the key valuable outcomes that meetings and conferences can and should produce.